bennettslin/yearlings_bobtail_app/dot-categorisation-notes.md

 # REFERENCE
 * Anything that someone might want to look up.
 * Anything that 50% of people might not know about.
+* If most Western, English readers would know, just have link without my own description.
 * The work before the artist.

 # BACKSTORY
 * Explanatory background information.